-The image you need to create for your YouTube cards is 200 by 200 pixels in size.
-As mentioned, just keep it simple and effective in order to get the job done.
+The image you need to create for YouTube cards is 200 by 200 pixels in size.
+As mentioned, just keep it simple and effective to get the job done.
 You can see my example YouTube card image below.

 Now what I want to do is add the second card because I want to promote the video on the channel, another video on the channel.
-So let’s go ahead and do that.
+Let’s go ahead and do that.

-So what I am going to do is click on the play button, and what I might do is just scroll along to the 37 or 38 second because there wasn’t much information there.
-So it is nice and blank at the top right.
+Click on the play button, and I’m going to scroll along to the 37 or 38 second because there wasn’t much information there.
+You will notice it is blank at the top right.

 How to promote another video using YouTube Cards

 So let us go ahead and add another card and in this case were going to promote a video, as you can see in the image below.